İ.Gökşen Cd. No: 54/A M.Paşa/Antalya +90 544 263 37 65 newsmile@andepol.com

 They can be used in cases of dry mouth.
 People with dry mouth due to medication, age, medical conditions, etc. are situations where an adhesive can help.
 It will also be useful in cases where the facial muscles are constantly moving.

-Well-fitting dentures rarely require adhesive to stay in place.
+Well-fitting prosthetic tooth rarely require adhesive to stay in place.
 However, if there is significant resorption of the jawbone, adhesives can be useful in improving the retention of the denture.
 Your dentist or clinical dental technician will be able to tell you if an adhesive would be useful in your case.

 How to Remove Denture Adhesive

-How to properly care for your Dentures
+How to properly care for your Prosthetic Tooth

-Dentures need proper care for their durability and oral hygiene.
+Prosthetic tooth need proper care for their durability and oral hygiene.
 The following recommendations should be followed to ensure that the prosthesis is in the best possible condition.

 Daily Routine in Denture Care